Settius/KunoichiWiki/docs/notes/fallen_order.md

 - default FOV 45
 - plot twists (enemy turn into ally)
 - projectile and melee deflection
-- diviersity in combat encounters: archetypes mixed in quantity and quality
+- diversity in combat encounters: archetypes mixed in quantity and quality
+- manipulate circuits connections in puzzles